thomastay/personal-blog/content/pony_actors_no_stacks.md

     end

     // spawn a squarer actor,
-    // and then call the square behavior on it
+    // and then call the square behavior on it.
     // this~printResult() creates a closure which captures
-    // the local variables _env and x
+    // the local variables _env and x.
-    // As we don't want the squarer to mutate our local variables,
-    // we pass it as a val object, which is immutable.
+    // "recover" is needed to tell the compiler to turn the
-    Squarer.square(x, recover this~printResult() end)
+    // closure into a sendable object (in this case, an iso) Squarer.square(x, recover this~printResult() end)

   be printResult(newVal: I32) =>